marty1885/EasyCL/README.md

 EasyCL - a library let you access the power of OpenCL easily. <br>
 NOTE : EasyCL does not support images now.
 But is planned in the near future.<br>
 NOTE : There is currently no plain on supporting OpenGL/Direct3D data access.<br>
+NOTE : Please run doxygen your self.
+I don't have a good approach to do that in CMake.
+Sorry.<br>

 ##What it does
 Basiclly EasyCL is a library that enables you to build and lunch a OpenCL program in just a few lines of code.<br><br>